Lodestone has a development philosophy that is encapsulated in our statement:

 The Olary Flats Project will use the best available methods and technologies to minimise air emissions during construction and when operational.

 Emissions from vehicles and machinery (diesel or LPG) will be emitted during operations.
 These emissions are expected to be limited as only machinery for use at the maintenance and operations base and small service vehicles are expected to be needed during the operational phase of the project.
+These will be minimised where possible.

 Environment and Biodiversity

 Biodiversity is the variety of all living things; the different plants, animals and microorganisms, the genetic information they contain and the ecosystems they form.
 Maintaining ecological biodiversity will be a key consideration for Lodestone.
-The environmental assessment will outline how we propose to manage potential impacts on plants and animals.
+The environmental assessment will outline how we propose to minimise and manage potential impacts on plants and animals.
 The project area has avoided areas of known conservation significance, endangered ecological communities and areas known to be home to threatened species thereby minimising the impacts on plants and animals’ diversity.

 Communication with government, regulatory agencies and community stakeholders will be an important part of the process of addressing biodiversity issues in the environmental assessment.